17 ways to save money on groceries

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When you plan your meals for the week, you’re more likely to only buy the items that you’re going to eat.
-Go to the grocery store with a list of what you intend to cook for the week to avoid overspending.
+Planning your meals for the week helps keep you from buying food items that you don’t necessarily need.
+You can avoid waste and overspending by going to the grocery store with a list based on what you intend to cook for the week.

-This might require a more planning on your part to lay out the meals and snacks for the week, but having a list and sticking to it can help you avoid impulse purchases.
+This requires that you decide in advance what meals and snacks you’ll eat during the week, but having a list and sticking to it can help you avoid impulse purchases.

 2. Shop alone if you can

-Impulse buying can be one of the most costly habits at the grocery store.
-If you’re shopping with a partner or children, the temptation to buy something on a whim is likely to escalate very quickly.
+Impulse buying can be one of the costliest habits at the grocery store.
+Shopping with children or a partner may increase the likelihood you’ll buy something on a whim.

-3. Shop the quietest days of the week
+3. Shop during the quietest days of the week

-It might take some trial and error to figure out slow times at the store, but once you’ve figured it out, stick with that time.
+It might take some trial and error to determine the slower times at the store, but once you’ve figured it out, stick with that time.